LSEG-API-Samples/Example.RDPLibrary.DotNet.DotNetCoreMRNIntelligentTagging/README.md

 ## Introduction

+**Update**: October 2021.

-[Intelligent Tagging REST API](https://developers.refinitiv.com/open-permid/intelligent-tagging-restful-api) can use to automatically analyzes your input text.
+[Intelligent Tagging REST API](https://developers.refinitiv.com/en/api-catalog/open-perm-id/intelligent-tagging-restful-api) can use to automatically analyzes your input text.
 And then identify and tag mentions (text strings) of things like companies, people, deals, geographical locations, industries, physical assets, organizations, products, events, etc. based on a list of predefined metadata types.
 Moreover, it can assigns tags such as topic tags, social tags, industry tags, and slugline tags that describe what the input document is about as a whole.

-There are some use cases that users want to extract the tags(e.g., social tags) and metadata like the Company and Person entity with the relevance and confidence score from news content that came with the [MRN Story Real-Time](https://developers.refinitiv.com/sites/default/files/ThomsonReutersMRNElektronDataModelsv210_2.pdf) data and MRN achieved(custom solution provided by Elektron).
+There are some use cases that users want to extract the tags(e.g., social tags) and metadata like the Company and Person entity with the relevance and confidence score from news content that came with the [MRN Story Real-Time](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/documentation#mrn-data-models-implementation-guide) data and MRN achieved (custom solution provided by Refinitiv Real-Time).
 Then it can feed the output from Intelligent Tagging API to their sentiment analysis system.
-This article will describe steps to use the REST API to analyze the input text from the MRN news story retrieved from the deployed TREP server or [Elektron Real-Time(ERT)](https://developers.refinitiv.com/elektron/websocket-api/learning?content=63493&type=learning_material_item) in cloud.
+This article will describe steps to use the REST API to analyze the input text from the MRN news story retrieved from the deployed Refinitiv Real-Time Distribution System server or [Refinitiv Real-Time -- Optimized (RTO)](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/tutorials) in cloud.
 We will create a .NET Core sample application that is using RDP.NET API to communicating and retrieving MRN News Story from the server.
 And then, extract the news body from the MRN JSON message and pass it to the Intelligent Tagging API to identify tags and relevant metadata.

 ## Prerequisites

-* Please read [Intelligent Tagging quick start guide](https://developers.refinitiv.com/open-permid/intelligent-tagging-restful-api/quick-start) before reading this article.
+* Please read [Intelligent Tagging quick start guide](https://developers.refinitiv.com/en/api-catalog/open-perm-id/intelligent-tagging-restful-api/quick-start) before reading this article.
 You need to access the link from the quick start guide to register for a free account and create your API key.
 It required the key for API call.
-* Please read [this article](https://developers.refinitiv.com/article/create-mrn-real-time-news-story-consumer-app-using-net-core-and-rdpnet-library), you need to understand how to use RDP.NET library to retrieve MRN Story data.
+* Please read [this article](https://developers.refinitiv.com/en/article-catalog/article/create-mrn-real-time-news-story-consumer-app-using-net-core-and-rdpnet-library), you need to understand how to use RDP.NET library to retrieve MRN Story data.
-* You need ERT in cloud account or deployed TREP server(version 3.2 or higher) with a DACS User with permission to request MRN STORY data.
+* You need RTO account or deployed Refinitiv Real-Time Distribution System server(version 3.2 or higher) with a DACS User with permission to request MRN STORY data.
 * You need to install .NET Core SDK.
 Highly recommended version 3.0 or higher versions.
 * [Visual Studio Code](https://code.visualstudio.com/)/Text editor or Visual Studio 2017/2019 to open solution/project and modify codes.